1.0 Introduction

 -api

-- this is applicable when the user interacts with Fortanix systems through a web browser interface, using a front-end graphical user interface (GUI).
+- This is applicable when using the Fortanix service through its browser user interface (UI).

 direction